joelcross/weshare/README.md

 ## weshare
-Welcome to weshare!
-A clothing donation resource platform.
+Weshare is a clothing donation resource platform.
+We aim to reduce the amount of clothing in landfills by getting it to those who truly need it.

 ## About weshare